tatiananantes/skills-workshops/object_oriented_programming/domain_modelling_alternative/README.md

 ```
 As a coach,
 So that I know who I am coaching,
-I would like a student to have a name
+I would like to record students names
 ```
 ```
 As a coach,
 So that I can track attendance,
-I would like a student to sign in and sign out
+I would like a student to be able to sign in and sign out
 ```
 ```
 As a coach,